slgrobotics/robots_bringup/Docs/ROS-Jazzy/README.md

 source ~/robot_ws/install/setup.bash
 ros2 launch articubot_one launch_sim.launch.py
 ```
 You should see Gazebo and RViz GUI coming up.
+At this point Fixed Frame *"map"* doesn't exist for RViz.
+Select *"base_footprint"* in Global Options.

 The simulated robot should respond to Joystick via teleop.
 Make sure that your "enable" and "turbo" buttons are assigned correctly in ~/robot_ws/src/articubot_one/launch/joystick.launch.py

 You must do "colcon build" in ~/robot_ws every time you change anything.